LINQ Syntax

 Note that there is no query syntax corresponding to the Skip() and Take() operations, so to use them with query syntax, we wrap the query in parenthesis and invoke the methods on the result.
 I.e. sorting students alphabetically and then taking the third page of twenty would be:

-var pagedSortedStudents = (from student in students sort by last, first).Skip(40).Take(20);
+var pagedSortedStudents = (from student in students orderby last, first select student).Skip(40).Take(20);

 Existence Checks